Suggested Searches

 Overview

-The Science Mission Directorate Heliophysics Division studies the nature of the Sun, and how it influences the very nature of space – and, in turn, the atmospheres of planets and the technology that exists there.
-Space is not, as is often believed, completely empty; instead, we live in the extended atmosphere of an active star.
-Our Sun sends out a steady outpouring of particles and energy – the solar wind – as well as a constantly writhing magnetic system.
+The Science Mission Directorate Heliophysics Division studies the nature of the Sun and how it influences the very nature of space and the planets and the technology that exists there.
+Space is not completely empty: We live in the extended atmosphere of an active star.
+Our Sun sends out a steady outpouring of particles and energy known as the solar wind, carrying the Sun’s writhing magnetic field.
 This extensive, dynamic solar atmosphere surrounds the Sun, Earth, the planets, and extends far out into the solar system.

-Studying this system not only helps us understand fundamental information about how the universe works, but also helps protect our technology and astronauts in space.
-NASA seeks knowledge of near-Earth space, because – when extreme – space weather can interfere with our communications, satellites and power grids.
-The study of the Sun and space can also teach us more about how stars contribute to the habitability of planets throughout the universe.
+Studying this system not only helps us understand fundamental information about how the universe works, but also helps protect our technology and astronauts in space from the effects of space weather.
+Space weather events can interfere with our communications, satellites and power grids.
+The study of the Sun and space also reveals how stars contribute to the habitability of planets throughout the universe.

 Chart showing the spacecraft in orbit that support the Heliophysics Division.
 The Sun is on the left and missions throughout the solar system are on the right.